iflylabs/iflychat-documentation/rest/reference/site-save-settings.md

-###How to Generate Token For a User using iFlyChat API
+###How to Save site settings using iFlyChat API

-You can use iFlyChat API to programmatically generate token for a user.
+You can use iFlyChat API to programmatically to save settings of site.

 **Header Table**